creaktive/pianolizer/README.md

 ## tl;dr

 - [Pianolizer app](https://sysd.org/pianolizer/) - runs directly in the browser.
-Also mobile browser.
+Also, mobile browser.
 Chrome is recommended for the best experience.
+- [Algorithm benchmark](https://sysd.org/pianolizer/benchmark.html) - test the speed of the core algorithm, in the browser.
+WASM results closely match what is expected from the native binary performance, on the same machine.
+44100 samples per second is enough for realtime performance.

 ## References